You never know where you’ll be when disaster strikes, so having a knife you can carry in your pocket at all times is a good investment.

 Assisted opening knives are versatile and are designed for one-handed opening.

-In this article, we review the best assisted opening knives for general everyday use.
+This article reviews the best assisted opening knives for general everyday use.
 If you’re looking for a survival knife, we’d recommend a full tang knife, but folding knives are much more practical to carry around day to day.

 Let’s get stuck into our top recommendations for the best assisted opening knives.

-ZT is renowned for producing premium quality knives and the ZT 350 is perhaps their most popular spring assisted opening knife.
+ZT is renowned for producing premium quality knives, and the ZT 350 is perhaps their most popular spring-assisted opening knife.
 The S30V steel offers an excellent balance of edge retention, toughness and corrosion resistance.

 Compared to the other models on our list, it’s a large, chunky knife – it feels solid in your hand but heavy in your pocket.